naftalimurgor/bgl-units/README.md

   - Satoshi is to Bitcoin as pennies are to the dollar.
 Except that there are 100,000,000 Satoshi in one Bitcoin.

 - Why do I need a module when I can just divide or multiply by 100,000,000?
   - [See here](http://repl.it/zlF/4) - Floating point errors are a problem.
-So `satoshi-bitcoin` uses a tiny bignum library (big.js) to ensure accurate conversions!
+So `bgl-units` uses a tiny bignum library (big.js) to ensure accurate conversions!

 <br>